-- If the recipient reverted to your email & clicks the ‘reply to all button, then all the other Bcc recipients get the reply.
+- If the recipient reverted to your email & clicked the ‘reply to all button, then all the other Bcc recipients get the reply.

-Yes, the best alternative in the word mail merge option, is a professional method to mail individuals with their names and address to them.
+Yes, the best alternative in the word mail merge option, is a professional method to mail individuals with their names and addresses to them.

-Most of the users keep the To field blank, which indicates and highlights snapping activity in your mail, which results in many of your recipients might never encounter your mail.
+Most of the users keep the To field blank, which indicates and highlights snapping activity in your mail, which results in many of your recipients never encountering your mail.
 Most of the users use spam killer, it’s simple to put your own address in the “To” field.

 - How To Find Unread Mail in Outlook?